TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Motivation

 \section{Motivation}

-\paragraph{Increased Memory Demand in Datacenter Applications.} To build low-latency services, in-memory computation has become a norm in datacenter applications.
-This leads to a rapid growth in memory demands across the \meta server fleet.
-With new generations of CPU and DRAM technologies, memory is becoming the more prominent source of expenses in the rack-level total cost of ownership (TCO).
-With every subsequent server generation, memory cost and power constitute an increasingly higher \% of overall rack TCO (Figure~\ref{fig:dram-tco}).
+{\bf Increased Memory Demand in Datacenter Applications.} To build low-latency services, in-memory computation has become a norm in datacenter applications.
+This has led to rapid growth in memory demands across the server fleet.
+With new generations of CPU and DRAM technologies, memory is becoming the more prominent portion of rack-level power and total cost of ownership (TCO).
+(Figure~\ref{fig:dram-tco}).

-\paragraph{Scaling Challenges in Homogeneous Server Designs.} In today's server architectures, memory subsystem design is completely dependent on the underlying memory technology support in the CPUs.
-This has several limitations: (a) memory controllers only support a single generation of memory technology which limits mix-and-match of different technologies with different cost-per-GB and bandwidth vs. latency profiles; (b) memory capacity comes at power-of-two granularity which limits finer grain memory capacity sizing; (c) there are limited bandwidth vs. capacity points per DRAM generation (Figure~\ref{fig:dram-demand}) which forces higher memory capacity in order to get more bandwidth on the system.
+{\bf Scaling Challenges in Homogeneous Server Designs.} In today's server architectures, memory subsystem design is completely dependent on the underlying memory technology support in the CPUs.
+This has several limitations: (a) memory controllers only support a single generation of memory technology which limits mix-and-match of different technologies with different cost-per-GB and bandwidth vs. latency profiles; (b) memory capacity comes at power-of-two granularity which limits finer grain memory capacity sizing; (c) there are limited bandwidth vs. capacity points per DRAM generation (Figure~\ref{fig:dram-demand}).
+This forces higher memory capacity in order to get more bandwidth on the system.
 Such tight coupling between CPU and memory subsystem restricts the flexibility in designing efficient memory hierarchies and leads to stranded compute, network, and/or memory resources.
 Prior bus interfaces that allow memory expansion are also proprietary to some extent~\cite{upi, htx3, infinity} and not commonly supported across all the CPUs~\cite{genz, opencapi, ccix}.
 Besides, high latency characteristics and lack of coherency limit their viability in hyperscalers.